Vassar-Robot-Competition-2018/teamB/Notebook/week-5.md

 **Wenxuan Guo**
 - Wrote and finished the Arduino code for Milestone 5
+- Modified the RGB sensor code (added setState and modified setColor2)

 **Shihan Zhao**
 - Wrote and finished the Arduino code for Milestone 3